How to Create a Secure Acceptance Security Key

 Requirements

-You must generate and download a unique security key for each environment, Test or Production (Live), and Secure Acceptance profile you will use to submit transactions.
+You must generate and download a unique security key for each environment, Test or Production (Live), and for each Secure Acceptance profile you will use to submit transactions.

 You must have the user permission Secure Acceptance Settings in order to proceed with these instructions.